Brewed coffee is an art and a science, and you need to measure coffee correctly to get a consistent and delicious brew.

 How Many Tablespoons Of Coffee Per Cup?

 If the kitchen scale isn’t accessible to you, don’t worry.
 You can still make the perfect cup of coffee using a tablespoon.
 This is probably one of the most used measuring devices since most people have a tablespoon available at home.

-When making a cup of coffee using a tablespoon, you should follow the general guideline called the Golden ratio: 2 tablespoons of ground coffee for every 8 ounces of water.
-This ratio works well for many brewing devices, and you can adjust it depending on how strong you want the coffee to be or how many cups of coffee you're making.
+When making a cup of coffee using a tablespoon, you should follow the general guideline called the Golden ratio: two tablespoons of ground coffee for every 8 ounces of water.
+These coffee ratios works well for many brewing devices, and you can adjust it depending on how strong you want the coffee to be or how many cups of coffee you're making.

 How Many Scoops Of Coffee Per Cup?

 If your coffee grounds come with a coffee scoop (or measuring cup), you might be wondering how many scoops you should use per cup when you brew coffee.